Sr. User/Design Researcher / Information Architect Specialist

 System Testing is done to make sure it all works right.
 Modifications are made to Websites, as necessary or required for improvements.

-While Instructional Designers or Corporate Trainers use The ADDIE Model or other ISD Models, Information Architects can take a systematic approach, using The IA Model.
+While Instructional Designers or Corporate Trainers use The ADDIE Model or other ISD Models, Information Architects and User Researchers can take a systematic approach, using The IA Model.

 Using The IA Model requires having specific vocational skills pertinent to the Information Architecture industry.